SA Health Pelvic Procedure Consumer Support Line —1800 370 559

 If your medical records are held by a South Australian public hospital you have a right to access those records.

-SA Health is supporting women in South Australia who are experiencing complications from Essure® implants and will waive the freedom of Information application fee and the associated charges.
+SA Health is supporting women in South Australia who are experiencing complications from Essure® implants and will waive the Freedom of Information (FOI) application fee and the associated charges.

 Applications for access to documents must be made in writing and lodged with the agency that holds the document.
-To apply for access to your personal medical records you can complete the Pelvic Procedure: Freedom of Information Application Form (PDF 85KB), or access the relevant agencies (i.e. hospital) website and complete their FOI Form.
+To apply for access to your personal medical records you can complete the Pelvic Procedure: FOI Application Form (PDF 85KB), or access the relevant agencies (for example, hospital) website and complete their FOI Form.